jasmith79/ui-components-lite/README.md

 <my-awesome-component></my-awesome-component>
 ```

-Note that `defineUIComponent` will register your custom element for you.
+Note that `defineUIComponent` will register your custom element for you (and *like* `customElement.define`, will throw if you do it twice).
+If you do extend any of these elements (or extend the ui-components-lite base component to make your own) I recommend using a custom loader.
+Look to the default loader as an example.